zeeguu/zeeguu.github.io/word-scheduling.md

+# Word Scheduling

 Many decisions have to be taken when designing the exercises in Zeeguu.
 Taking notes of some of them here.

+The complexity is given by the fact that
+- we have multiple types of exercises
+	- with different difficulty levels
+	- testing different skills
+- the words to be studied are queued automatically as the user translates things

 Is it good or bad that you arrive some days and "there's no words for you"?